Gwyneth Paltrow Insists She Was Hit On Utah Ski Slope, Not The Other Way Round – The Hamden Journal

-In front of Utah Judge Kent Holmberg, Sanderson himself and lawyers for both sides, Paltrow said in testimony Friday “that was a quick thought that went through my head.
-When I was trying to reconcile what was happening.”
+In front of Utah Judge Kent Holmberg, Sanderson himself, a jury and lawyers for both sides, Paltrow said in testimony Friday that the notion of a sexual assault “was a quick thought that went through my head, when I was trying to reconcile what was happening.”
+Further questioned by Sanderson’s lawyer Kristin A. VanOrman, Paltrow made it very clear she does not now believe that what occurred all those years ago was a sexual attack of any kind.

 Initially suing the Oscar winner for $3 million out of the encounter with Paltrow on Utah’s Deer Valley Resort’s ski slopes, the retired optometrist saw his case whittled down to a pursuit of $300,000 in damages.
-Shakespeare in Love actor Paltrow is countersuing Sanderson for damages of $1 and undoubtedly much higher attorney’s fees.
+Shakespeare in Love actor Paltrow is countersuing Sanderson for damages of $1 and attorney’s fees that could run into the six-figures.

+Both Sanderson and Paltrow claim they had the right of way on the ski run.

-Now 76-years old, Sanderson alleges that he was hit on the slopes seven year ago by Paltrow as she was skiing with an instructor and group, including her two children and now husband producer Brad Falchuk.
+Now 76-years old, Sanderson alleges that he was hit on the upscale resort’s slopes seven years ago by Paltrow as she was skiing with an instructor and group, including her two children, now husband producer Brad Falchuk and his two children.
 The plaintiff, who has been in court all week, says he suffered several broken ribs and a brain injury from the alleged blow.
 He also claims Paltrow and her instructor skied off leaving him confused and shaken, and without trying to make sure he received medical care.

-As she stated Friday, Paltrow has said before that in fact it was Sanderson who slammed into her and skied right “into my back.”
+As she stated Friday and has said before, Paltrow believes in fact it was Sanderson who slammed into her, his skis came between her legs, and he skied right “into my back.”
 The witness said that she could not remember if she “fell over with Mr. Sanderson,” but admitted that they both went down.
-“I turned around and yelled at him,” Paltrow said.
+“I turned around and yelled at him,” Paltrow said, after landing on Sanderson, who hit the snow.
 “I was very angry at what had happened.”

+“You skied into my f-ing back,” a now openly embarrassed Paltrow said she “screamed” at Sanderson in front of her son.
+“I was full of Adrenaline …sorry I cursed,” she stated much later under questioning from her own lawyer Stephen Owen, making a point of telling the court she felt “violated” by Sanderson.

 The crash occurred as Paltrow was heading down the hill for lunch – which they did.
 With Sanderson’s lawyers attempting again and again to trip up the witness on “inconstancies,” Paltrow said today that she stuck around long enough to say he was okay, stand up.”